-Whilst they may be incorrect, they can be fun… think “eating for two”.
+Whilst they may be incorrect, they can be fun… think “eating for two”, that pregnancy myth often employed to indulge during pregnancy.
 As many of them are related to the sex of your baby, you have to consider that they might be right half the time, which probably explains their enduring popularity.

-Take a read of our rundown of old wives’ tales to learn the truth.
+Please read our rundown of old wives’ tales and pregnancy myths to learn the truth.

 Gender Prediction via Strange Means